 \subsection{C7 : Josephson junctions evaporation}

-For evaporating Josephson junction, a good vacuum is required (at least below $5 \cdot 10^{-7}$ hPa).
-Given that we are using the Manhattan process, the evaporator shall be featured with a planetary rotation.
-The parameters informed here work for one of our Plassys MEB 550S system.
-First of all, the surface is prepared by argon milling with an incidence angle of 0°.
-The ion gun is tuned with filament submitted to 500 V and 25 mA, and acceleration grid to 100 V. Shutter is off ion beam trajectory 2 times 5 seconds, with 1 minute of rest between each.
-Then comes the evaporation of the first layer of aluminum.
-It is performed with an angle of 30° and at a rate of 1 nm/s.
-A thickness of 29 nm is asked to the evaporator in order to obtain an actual thickness of 25 nm.
-This first layer is oxidised by a mixture of dioxygen and argon at 10 hPa during 5 minutes.
-The sample holder is rotated around the planetary axis of 90° in order to evaporate along the orthogonal direction of the Manhattan pattern.
-Finally, the second evaporation of aluminum is performed with the same parameters (30° angle and 1 nm/s rate) except that a thickness of 69 nm is asked for in order to get an actual thickness of 60 nm.
+For evaporating Josephson junctions, a good vacuum is required (at least below $5 \cdot 10^{-7}$ hPa).
+Given that we are using the Manhattan process, the evaporator must be equipped with a planetary rotation.
+The parameters given here apply to one of our Plassys MEB 550S systems.
+First, the surface is prepared by argon-ion milling with an incidence angle of 0°.
+The ion gun is tuned with the filament at 500 V and 25 mA, and the acceleration grid at 100 V. The shutter is removed from the ion-beam trajectory twice for 5 seconds each, with 1 minute of rest between exposures.
+Then comes the evaporation of the first layer of aluminum, performed at an angle of 30° and a rate of 1 nm/s.
+A thickness of 29 nm is set on the evaporator to obtain an actual thickness of 25 nm.
+This first layer is oxidized by a mixture of oxygen and argon at 10 hPa for 5 minutes.
+The sample holder is rotated around the planetary axis by 90° in order to evaporate along the orthogonal direction of the Manhattan pattern.
+Finally, the second evaporation of aluminum is performed with the same parameters (30° angle and 1 nm/s rate), except that a thickness of 69 nm is is set to get an actual thickness of 60 nm.